Workshop 2025 & Featured Guest Instructors

 Featured Guest Instructors

-Storm Literary Agency is a boutique literary agency representing quality literature from exceptional authors and illustrators.
+Storm Literary Agency (SLA) is a boutique literary agency representing quality literature from exceptional authors and illustrators.

-Victoria Selvaggio became the owner of Storm Literary Agency, LLC in 2022.
-Previously with the Jennifer De Chiara Literary Agency in 2013, she joined SLA as a co-owner in 2018.
+Victoria Selvaggio possesses over 30 years of business-ownership and publishing experience.
+Previously with the Jennifer De Chiara Literary Agency in 2013, she joined SLA as a co-owner in 2018 and became the owner of Storm Literary Agency , LLC in 2022.

 As a former Regional Advisor for SCBWI: Northern Ohio and with over twenty-five years experience as a business owner, Victoria is excited to help grow the agency with talented creatives.